 c) The Company does not have history of defaults in trade receivables.
 Loss allowance is estimated for disputed receivables based on assessment of each case by obtaining legal advice, where considered necessary.

 (i) The Company has only one class of equity shares having a par value of ' 10 each.
 Each holder of equity shares is entitled to one vote per share.
-The dividend proposed by the Board of Directors is subject to approval of the Shareholders in the annual general meeting.

 (ii) I n the event of liquidation, the equity shareholders are eligible to receive the remaining assets of the Company after distribution of all preferential amount, in proportion to the shareholding.

-(i) The Board of Directors in its meeting held on 23rd May, 2023 has recommended dividend of 20% (' 2 per equity share of ' 10
+(i) The Board of Directors in its meeting held on 15th May, 2025 has recommended dividend of 20% (' 2 per equity share of ' 10 each) for the year ended 31st March, 2025 and the same was approved by the shareholders at the Annual General Meeting held on 11th July, 2025, which resulted in a cash outflow of ' 349.55 crore.

-(ii) The Board of Directors in its meeting held on 07th May, 2024 has recommended dividend of 20% (' 2 per equity share of ' 10
+(ii) The Board of Directors in its meeting held on 11th May, 2026 has recommended dividend of 20% (' 2 per equity share of ' 10 each) for the year ended 31st March, 2026, subject to the approval of shareholders at the ensuing Annual Genearal Meeting.

 (1) General reserve

 The Company created a general reserve in earlier years pursuant to the provisions of the erstwhile Indian Companies Act 1956, wherein certain percentage of profits were required to be transferred to general reserve before declaring dividend.
-As per Companies Act, 2013, the requirement to transfer of profits to general reserve is not mandatory.
+As per Companies Act, 2013, the requirement to transfer profits to general reserve is not mandatory.
 General reserve is a free reserve available for distribution subject to compliance with the Companies (Declaration and Payment of Dividend) Rules, 2014.

 (2) Retained earnings